Macintosh History

 Since that time, I progressed through the following Macintosh computers:

-• 450MHz G4—I purchased this tower from a colleague in October 2003 to use as a server.
-Until I retired it in July 2009 and moved everything to a newer Mac Pro tower, it hosted my iTunes library (accessed via networking), the first incarnation of my photo album server, and miscellaneous other remote-access storage.
+- 450MHz G4—Purchased from a colleague in October 2003 to use as a server.
+It hosted my iTunes library (accessed via networking), the first incarnation of my photo album server, and miscellaneous other remote-access storage.
+Retired it in July 2009 and moved everything to a Mac Pro tower.

-• 2GHz 15″ MacBook Pro—After a few years of use, this machine became my wife’s computer in 2010 when we married.
+- 2GHz 15″ MacBook Pro—Used a few years then became my wife’s computer in 2010 when we married.
 It was still running OS X 10.5 Leopard when she upgraded in 2015.
 It’s now on OS X 10.11 El Capitan and doesn’t support anything newer.
-I think it still runs, albeit slowly, and has sometimes been useful when I need a laptop and my wife’s isn’t available.
-However, I’m not sure I even power it up more than once a year.
+Still runs, albeit slowly.

-• Core i5 2.5GHz 13″ Retina MacBook Pro—Purchased this 2012 MBP from a friend as a replacement for my wife’s badly aging 2007 model.
-Currently, it has a completely shot battery and won’t hold a charge more than a few minutes.
-After a period of time of trying to decide whether to invest in a battery replacement, I ended up instead buying a replacement laptop for my wife (see below).
+- Core i5 2.5GHz 13″ Retina MacBook Pro—Purchased this 2012 MBP from a friend as a replacement for my wife’s badly aging 2007 model.
+After a few years, the battery would no longer hold a charge more than a few minutes.
+Debated getting the battery replaced but ultimately upgraded her to a new MacBook Air (below).

-• Core i5 3GHz Mac mini—Purchased this Apple-refurbished machine to handle my occasional standard computer needs which is mostly just Flickr album and iTunes management.
-The 256GB SSD won’t even hold my entire iTunes library, so eventually I’ll repurpose the Mac Pro’s hard drives into USB-C enclosures and attach them to the Mac mini.
-Basically all my home/personal computing needs are easily accomplished with my iPad (see below).
+- Core i5 3GHz Mac mini—Purchased this venerable Apple-refurbished 2018 mini to handle my occasional standard computer needs which is mostly just Flickr album and Music.app management.
+The 256GB SSD wouldn’t hold my music library so the Nehalem Mac Pro’s hard drives were connected via file sharing to store that media.

 iPad History

-• 2021—the 12.9-inch iPad Pro Wi-Fi only, 256GB is my current iPad.
+- 2021—the 12.9-inch iPad Pro Wi-Fi only, 256GB is my current iPad.
 Whereas the last few iPads included LTE data, I finally decided there was no need to spend the extra on the LTE chip and data plan.
 My phone is always with me and easily tethers for data.
 I instead splurged on a 2nd-generation Apple Pencil.
-Probably doesn’t use it as often as I should for the money, but it’s still fun.
+Probably doesn’t use it as often as I should for the money, but it’s still fun, especially now that I’ve been participating in Inktober.

 Unlike the Macintosh computers, I still possess all these iPads except the lost one.